Complete a 3 Question Survey and Earn a re:Post Badge

 $ telnet logs.us-east-1.amazonaws.com 443 Trying 3.236.94.218...
 Connected to logs.us-east-1.amazonaws.com.
 Escape character is '^]'. ^] telnet> quit Connection closed

-3. Check that the VPC endpoint resolves to private IP addresses:
+To check that the Amazon VPC endpoint resolves to private IP addresses, run the following command:

 Review the unified CloudWatch agent configuration

-The agent configuration file details the metrics and logs that are published to CloudWatch.
-Review the agent configuration file to confirm that the logs and metrics you want to publish are included.
+The CloudWatch agent configuration file details the metrics and logs that are published to CloudWatch.
+Review the agent configuration file to confirm that the logs and metrics that you want to publish are included.

 Confirm that the host has permissions to publish metrics and logs

-The AWS managed policies CloudWatchAgentServerPolicy and CloudWatchAgentAdminPolicy can help you deploy the unified CloudWatch agent and check that you have the correct permissions.
+The AWS managed policies CloudWatchAgentServerPolicy and CloudWatchAgentAdminPolicy can help you deploy the unified CloudWatch agent.
+The policies can also help check that you have the correct permissions.
 Use these policies as a reference to make sure that your host has the correct permissions.

 The AWS CLI outputs in these examples show insufficient permissions.